wso2/docs-choreo-dev/en/docs/observability/observability-overview.md

 A **bin** is a horizontal section of the graph for a particular period.
 A bin consists of the following:

-- **Start time and end time**: Denoted by the dotted lines separating each bin.
+- **Date/Time**: The timestamp the log entries started to appear.
-- **Logs**:  List of log events that occurred within the respective bins time frame.
-Each entry in this column includes the timestamp the log entries started to appear and the total log count.
+- **Logs**:  List of log entries and their respective log count that occurred within the bins time frame.
 These log entries appear according to precedence.
 The error logs are listed first, followed by the info logs.
 Each bin shows a maximum of five log entries sorted based on the log count.
-- **Error**: The number of HTTP errors that occurred at the selected time..
+- **Error**: The number of HTTP errors that occurred at the selected time.
 - **TP**: Throughput of the requests at the selected time (req/s).
 - **Latency**: Latency of the request at the selected time (ms).
 - **CPU**: CPU usage at the selected time (millicores).